DreamEcho100/lognmaze/data/articles/mazen-mohamed/5- Useful HTML elements you may not know.md

 </form>
 ```

+> If you add `disabled` attribute to the [`<fieldset>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset) tag it will disable all form controls that are descendants of it, even though form elements inside the [`<legend>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/legend) element won't be disabled so be cations.

 ## Small (`<small></small>`)

+`<small>` _the side comment element_.

-Before HTML5, the `<small>` element was only a presentational one, used to write words using a smaller font.
+Before HTML5, the [`<small>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/small) element was only a presentational one, used to write words using a smaller font.

-In HTML5 `<small>` has some semantic value.
-Now the `<small>` element represents text often found in small print like disclaimers, caveats, legal restrictions, or copyrights.
+In HTML5 [`<small>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/small) has some semantic value.
+Now the [`<small>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/small) element represents text often found in small print like disclaimers, caveats, legal restrictions, or copyrights.
 An example of its use is shown below:

 ```html
 <p>